quarksuite/legacy/API.md

 > Unlke the other build formats, `sd` preserves a subcategory's `base`
 > property because that's what Style Dictionary anticipates from its
 > recommended CTI property structure.
 >
+> Additionally, if you pass a number value in, it will be converted to a string value.
+>
 > The main use case is to port your data for more complex design token
 > building than this library allows.
 Such as iOS and Android support.